ArvindeepSingh/Data-Analysis-Project/README.md

-# Data Analysis Project - SQL Database
+# Sales Analysis Project - SQL Database

 ## Overview
 This project demonstrates a data analysis workflow using pseudo-data from a Microsoft SQL database.
 The goal was to fulfill a business request by planning, cleaning, filtering, and visualizing data to derive actionable insights.